WHEN DOES A CHILD GET TO PICK WHICH PARENT THEY LIVE WITH?

 What Weight Does The Child’s Preference Carry?

 A child’s desires are a statutory factor for the court to consider.
 However, the ultimate deciding factor will always be the best interest of the child.
-Several factors weigh on whether a child’s opinion should be heard and how decisive that choice is to be.
+Several factors weigh on whether a child’s opinion should be heard and how decisive that choice is.
 Contacting experienced counsel is essential to ensure that the court properly considers a child’s preference and understands the forces and factors that have led the child to his or her choice.